jvgerring/Stats-Learning/exercise_4/question_3.md

 {Instant food products, whole milk} -&gt; hamburger meat

-This rule may be comprised of people buying the ingredients for the American household staple Hamburger Helper, which requires boxed (instant) Hamburger Helper mix, milk, and hamburger meat.
+This rule may be comprised of people buying the ingredients for the American household staple Hamburger Helper, which requires instant Hamburger Helper mix, milk, and hamburger meat.

 ## Graphs